givensuman/dune-os/DIY.md

 ## Configuring

-Your new OS gets built from its [Containerfile](./Containerfile), inside of which we run the contents of the `build_scripts` directory.
+Your new OS gets built from its [Containerfile](./Containerfile), inside of which we run the contents of the `build_files` directory.
 Our scripts do most of the leg work, but we can also add content through the `system_files` directory.
 Universal Blue images will essentially flat-merge these files into the system.

 During the build process the system is not yet set to read-only, so we can do anything outside of userland.
 That means `dnf` will suffice for installing packages.